mukundbala/Nav-Stack-From-Scratch/README.md

 ## Mode 3: Co-op Turtlebot + Hector Quadrotor
 This mode spawn both the Hector and Turtlebot in the world.
 There are 2 "sub modes" in this mode, mode3a and mode3b that have different co-op behaviors

-**In mode3a**, Hector's navigation is entirely coupled with the Turtlebot.
+**In Mode 3a**, Hector's navigation is entirely coupled with the Turtlebot.
 The Hector will Takeoff, then fly to the Turtle's position, then fly to the Turtle's final goal.
 It will then fly back to its Takeoff position.
 This pattern (Takeoff - Turtle - TurtleFinalWaypoint - Takeoff - ....) will continue UNTIL the Turtle has reached its final goal.
 It will then complete its current cycle, fly back to the Takeoff point, and Land.

-**In mode3b**, the Hector's navigation is decoupled from the Turtlebot.
+**In Mode 3b**, the Hector's navigation is decoupled from the Turtlebot.
 The Hector will load in separate goals from *<world_name>_hgoals.yaml* and follow that instead.
 Its behavior will be identical to the behavior in Mode2.

 The only difference in settings for mode3a and mode3b is in setting the **co_op field in *drone_commander/config/drone_commander.yaml* to true or false.**

-### Mode3a: Coupled Mission
+### Mode 3a: Coupled Mission
 1. Follow the instructions in the Adding World Files section.
 Make sure you follow the fields for **Mode 3**.
 2. Go to *params.sh* and add in the <world_name> in the **WORLD** field and "mode3" to the **TASK** field.
 3. Go to *drone_commander/config/drone_commander.yaml* and set **co_op=true**.
 The State Machine will run a follow turtle sequence to fulfill the cycles